Analysis: What is a FAR Termination for Convenience and What Costs are Allowable?

 - Profit or Fee

 2. Notification of Termination

-- Promptly submit the contractor’s own settlement proposal, supported by appropriate schedules; and
+- Promptly submit the contractor’s own settlement proposal, supported by appropriate schedules

-A T4C action may be on a complete or partial basis – simply meaning the contract is terminated in its entirety or portions of the contract will remain, and the contractor is obligated to perform, after receipt of the written notification.
+A FAR termination for convenience action may be on a complete or partial basis – simply meaning the contract is terminated in its entirety or portions of the contract will remain, and the contractor is obligated to perform, after receipt of the written notification.